Home

 PhD Advisors: Magy Seif El-Nasr and Seth Cooper

-Hobbies: Juggling, learning mandolin and ukelele, playing games of all kinds
+Hobbies: Juggling, game development, playing games of all kinds

 Favorite game genre: Lifestyle games